Valerio-GROSSI/Hardware_SO101/README.md

 ```

 It uses the Publisher arm’s joint states as position commands for the Subscriber arm (`forward_command_controller`).
-Either model can be configured to act as the Publisher or Subscriber arm, use `arm` parameter for this.
+Either model can be configured to act as the Publisher or Subscriber arm, just use `arm` parameter (leader | follower).
+Make sure to preserve the `namespace` parameter at these exact values, it is used to avoid conflicts between identical topic and node names.
-`recalibrate` must be set to `false` (default value).
+`recalibrate` must be kept at `false` (default value).
 Indeed, recalibration implies `std::cin.get()` not supported by ROS 2 launch setup.

 <br>